jrosebud/jrosebud.github.io/lesson02/slides/slides.md

 - With CSS, we can determine some basic looks for a website: type colors, font weights, fonts.
 - CSS is best called as a separate file.
 - Color can be called in one of three ways: the name of the color, a hex code (like #000000), or RGB/RGBa.
-HSL doesn't really get used very often.
 - There are a few safe font families that can be declared for a website.
 These are often used as body text.